A Woman’s Intuition

 SHELLEY’S STORY: As it turned out, she had spotted the buck soon after reaching the edge of the draw.
 As predicted, it was feeding in a small opening about two hundred yards across the draw and had no idea she was there.
 That gave her time to set up for her shot.
 Since she had shot the deer while I was still enroute on the ATV, she figured (correctly) I hadn’t heard her first actual attempt.
 The first shot I heard was really her second shot; an attempt to get my attention.
 The second shot I heard was her third; an attempt at the buck as it moved to another location.
 That’s when the texting began.

 SUMMARY: It generally doesn’t work out, you know.
 The planning and presupposing; wildlife often elude our best laid plans.
-From choosing a day and time based on the moon phase, the location having everything a deer needs, catching a nice buck unaware of your presence and taking a settled shot; these things just don’t line up this way – for most of us, most of the time.
+From choosing a day and time based on the conditions, the location having everything a deer needs, catching a nice buck unaware of your presence and taking a settled shot; these things just don’t line up this way – for most of us, most of the time.

 Now, add to that the final recovery strategy working-out as planned and now you understand what it’s like to hunt with Shelley.
 I haven’t figured out just what to call it but I have long-since stopped calling it, “Luck”.